Joanne Conte: Conte v. Meyer

 Conte ran for Colorado State Legislature in 1994, but was almost denied ballot access.
-Conte planned to run as an independent and officially changed her affiliation on August 2, 1993.
+She planned to run as an independent and officially changed her affiliation on August 2, 1993.
 The deadline to turn in her petition for candidacy was August 2, 1994.
 She filed her petition—signed by three appellants—on July 18, 1994 and was told two separate times that her petition was sufficient and that any defects in the petition would be remedied before the filing deadline.

-Later, Conte filed a lawsuit against the Colorado law which stated the ballot order in which Democrats and Republicans appear should be random while stipulating other candidates always had to appear below the Democrat and Republican choices.
-After Conte filed the lawsuit Meyer reversed her decision to allow Conte ballot access on the grounds that she had not been an Independent for a full year when she turned in her petition.
-Conte appealed Meyer's decision to the Colorado Supreme Court in the case the Conte v.
+Later, Conte filed a lawsuit against the Colorado law which stated the ballot order in which Democrats and Republicans appear should be random, while stipulating that other candidates always had to appear below the Democrat and Republican choices.
+After Conte filed the lawsuit, Meyer reversed her decision to allow Conte ballot access on the grounds that she had not been an Independent for a full year when she turned in her petition.
+Conte appealed Meyer's decision to the Colorado Supreme Court in the case Conte v.
 Meyer.
-The Court reversed Meyer's decision by a vote of 5-2 with the majority opinion interpreting the law to mean that a petition is on file from the time it is turned in until the date it is due.
+The court reversed Meyer's decision by a vote of 5-2, with the majority opinion interpreting the law to mean that a petition is on file from the time it is turned in until the date it is due.

 Activism

 In 1996, Conte restarted an organization she had begun in 1991, Save Arvada's Residential Areas (SARA), to oppose an annexation proposed by the Arvada City Council.
-Later that year Conte ran a petition drive to limit campaign contributions and cap spending in Arvada mayoral and council races.
+Later that year, she ran a petition drive to limit campaign contributions and cap spending in Arvada mayoral and council races.

 In 2003, Conte led a group of concerned people against storage of chemical waste in Arvada.
-Following the Arvada City Council's vote in favor of the storage, Conte began the process to get a referendum against the chemical storage on the ballot for the November 2003 election.
+Following the Arvada City Council's vote in favor of the storage, she began the process to get a referendum against the chemical storage on the ballot for the November 2003 election.

-In 2004 Conte called for a public investigation into accusations that Arvada Mayor Ken Fellman may have unlawfully removed his opponent's campaign signs.
+In 2004, Conte called for a public investigation into accusations that Arvada Mayor Ken Fellman had unlawfully removed his opponent's campaign signs.

-In the 2006 election year, during a controversy about the salaries of City Managers in Colorado, Conte supported Arvada City Manager Craig Kocian but believed that his salary should be redistributed.
-Conte commented that Kocian made $165,000 a year, while each city council member made less than $10,000.
+In the 2006 election year, during a controversy about the salaries of city managers in Colorado, Conte supported Arvada City Manager Craig Kocian but believed that his salary should be redistributed.
+She commented that Kocian made $165,000 a year, while each city council member made less than $10,000.